 Can Acupuncture Improve Sleep for Fibromyalgia Relief?

 Nights with fibromyalgia can feel endless.
-You finally settle into bed, exhausted from a day of muscle aches and foggy thinking, only to toss and turn as pain keeps you awake.
-When sleep does come, it is often light and broken, leaving you wide awake at 3 a.m. and dragging through the next day.
-For many, fibromyalgia sleep problems are just as devastating as the pain itself.
+You finally settle into bed, exhausted from a day of muscle aches and foggy thinking, only to lie awake as discomfort keeps your body from settling.
+When sleep does come, it is often light and broken, leaving you awake in the early hours and dragging through the next day.
+For many, fibromyalgia sleep problems and insomnia often become some of the most disruptive parts of daily life.
 Without deep, restorative rest, fatigue worsens, pain feels sharper, and brain fog thickens.1

-This cycle is not “just poor sleep.”
-Research shows that people with fibromyalgia are far more likely to struggle with insomnia, non-restorative sleep, and disrupted sleep cycles than the general population.2–4 When night after night passes without true rest, it can feel like you are losing pieces of yourself: the energy to enjoy time with loved ones, the clarity to focus at work, even the resilience to keep pushing forward.
+This cycle is not simply poor sleep.
+Research shows that people with fibromyalgia are far more likely to experience insomnia, non-restorative sleep, and disrupted sleep cycles than the general population.2–4 When night after night passes without true rest, the effects build over time, impacting energy, resilience, and the ability to function day to day.

 The Hidden Toll of Sleepless Nights with Fibromyalgia

-Living with fibromyalgia often means living with exhaustion that never seems to lift.
-Many patients describe nights of tossing in bed, shifting to find relief from aching muscles, or lying awake with a racing mind.
+Living with fibromyalgia often means dealing with exhaustion that never fully lifts.
+Many patients describe nights spent shifting in bed, trying to find a position that eases discomfort, or lying awake with a racing mind.
 Even when sleep comes, it is shallow and unrefreshing.
-The next morning, the alarm rings, but instead of feeling restored, you wake up just as tired as when you went to bed.
-This kind of non-restorative sleep is one of the most common and most distressing symptoms of fibromyalgia.2–4
+By morning, instead of feeling restored, you wake up just as tired as when you went to bed.
+This kind of non-restorative sleep in fibromyalgia is one of the most common and most disruptive aspects of fibromyalgia.2–4

-Sleep is not just a time to rest.
-Deep sleep helps the body repair tissue, regulate hormones, and reset pain pathways in the nervous system.
-Without enough of it, pain sensitivity increases and mood regulation suffers.
-For someone with fibromyalgia, this means that a bad night of sleep does more than make you groggy.
-It often amplifies the very symptoms you are trying to escape: widespread muscle pain, persistent exhaustion, and mental fog.1 Many patients also notice that poor rest intensifies their fibromyalgia pain, creating a cycle that is hard to break.
+Sleep is not just passive rest.
+Deep sleep supports tissue repair, hormone regulation, and the resetting of pain pathways in the nervous system.
+Without enough of it, pain sensitivity increases and mood becomes harder to regulate.
+For many patients, a poor night of sleep does more than cause fatigue.
+It amplifies widespread discomfort, drains energy, and makes it harder to think clearly the next day.1 Many also notice that poor rest intensifies their fibromyalgia pain, reinforcing a cycle that becomes difficult to interrupt.

 Research shows that poor sleep quality is closely tied to higher pain levels in fibromyalgia.
-In fact, studies suggest that disrupted sleep may actually worsen central sensitization, the process by which the nervous system becomes hypersensitive to pain signals.1,3 This creates a vicious cycle: the more pain you feel, the harder it is to sleep; the less you sleep, the more sensitive your body becomes to pain.
-Patients often feel trapped in this loop, unsure how to break free.
+Disrupted sleep may worsen central sensitization, the process that heightens the nervous system’s response to pain signals.1,3 This creates a self-reinforcing cycle: increased pain interferes with sleep, and reduced sleep increases pain sensitivity.
+Over time, patients can feel stuck in this pattern without a clear way forward.

 Why Fibromyalgia Disrupts Sleep

-Fibromyalgia does not just cause pain during the day.
-It also interferes with the very systems that allow the body to rest at night.
-Patients often describe lying in bed with muscles aching, mind racing, or body restless.
-Even if they do fall asleep, they wake frequently, never reaching the deep stages of restorative sleep the body needs.
-Over time, this constant interruption in rest takes a serious toll on energy, mood, and daily functioning.2–4
+Fibromyalgia affects more than daytime pain.
+It also interferes with the systems that allow the body to rest and recover at night.
+Patients often describe lying in bed with aching muscles, a racing mind, or a restless body.
+Even when sleep comes, it is frequently interrupted, preventing the body from reaching deeper, restorative stages of sleep.
+Over time, this fragmented rest takes a cumulative toll on energy, mood, and daily function.2–4

-Researchers have found that people with fibromyalgia are far more likely to experience insomnia, restless or non-restorative sleep, and disrupted sleep cycles than the general population.2–4 Many also report coexisting sleep disorders, such as sleep apnea or restless legs syndrome, which further fragment rest and increase fatigue.
-According to Mayo Clinic and the Cleveland Clinic, these sleep disturbances are considered one of the hallmark symptoms that help define the condition.2,4
+People with fibromyalgia are significantly more likely to experience insomnia, non-restorative sleep, and disrupted sleep cycles than the general population.2–4 Many also have coexisting sleep disorders, such as sleep apnea or restless legs syndrome, which further interrupt rest.
+According to Mayo Clinic and the Cleveland Clinic, these sleep disturbances are among the hallmark features used to characterize fibromyalgia.2,4

-The nervous system appears to play a central role.
-Fibromyalgia is thought to involve a process called central sensitization, in which the nervous system becomes overactive and overly sensitive to pain signals.
-This heightened sensitivity does not turn off at night.
-Instead, pain signals continue to fire, making it harder to fall asleep and stay asleep.
-Poor sleep then increases sensitivity to pain the next day, locking patients into a cycle that is difficult to escape.
-This phenomenon is not unique to fibromyalgia but is also common across many chronic pain conditions.1,3
+The nervous system plays a central role.
+Fibromyalgia is associated with central sensitization, a process in which the nervous system becomes overactive and more sensitive to pain signals.
+This heightened sensitivity continues at night, making it difficult to fall asleep and stay asleep.
+Poor sleep then increases pain sensitivity the following day, reinforcing a cycle that can be difficult to break.
+This pattern is also seen across many chronic pain conditions.1,3

-Biochemical changes may also contribute.
-Studies suggest that people with fibromyalgia often have lower levels of serotonin, a neurotransmitter that helps regulate both mood and sleep, and higher levels of substance P, which increases the perception of pain.6 This imbalance may partly explain why so many patients feel wired but tired — exhausted in body, yet unable to achieve truly restful sleep.
+Biochemical factors may also contribute.
+Research suggests that people with fibromyalgia often have lower levels of serotonin, which helps regulate sleep and mood, and higher levels of substance P, which increases pain perception.6 This imbalance can leave patients feeling physically exhausted while still unable to achieve deep, restorative sleep.

 Acupuncture’s Role in Restoring Restful Sleep

-For many patients, the search for better sleep leads them to explore therapies beyond medication.
+For many patients, improving sleep means looking beyond medication alone.
 Acupuncture is one option that has gained attention for its ability to calm the nervous system, ease pain, and support more restorative rest.
-While experiences vary, both research and clinical practice suggest acupuncture may improve sleep quality for people with fibromyalgia.
+Both clinical experience and research suggest it may improve sleep quality in people with fibromyalgia.

-One of the earliest studies on this topic found that electroacupuncture not only reduced pain but also improved sleep and morning stiffness in fibromyalgia patients.5 More recently, a randomized, sham-controlled trial reported that acupuncture increased serotonin levels, lowered substance P, and led to significant improvements in sleep and mood.6 A systematic review and meta-analysis supported these findings, concluding that true acupuncture was more effective than sham acupuncture for improving sleep quality in fibromyalgia, even when results for fatigue were less clear.7
+One of the earliest studies on this topic found that electroacupuncture not only reduced pain but also improved sleep and morning stiffness in fibromyalgia patients.5 More recent research has shown that acupuncture may influence key neurochemicals, including increasing serotonin and reducing substance P, changes that are associated with improved sleep and reduced pain sensitivity.6 A systematic review and meta-analysis further found that true acupuncture was more effective than sham acupuncture for improving sleep quality in fibromyalgia.7

 Whole-Person Care: Beyond Acupuncture Alone

-Better sleep rarely comes from a single change.
-Most patients do best with a plan that reduces pain, calms the nervous system, and supports the body’s natural sleep rhythms over time.
-Reviews of fibromyalgia care emphasize a multimodal, individualized approach, which aligns with what we see in our clinic every day.1
+Better sleep rarely improves from a single intervention.
+Most patients do best with a plan that addresses pain, nervous system regulation, and the body’s ability to settle into more consistent sleep over time.
+Reviews of fibromyalgia care support a multimodal, individualized approach, which reflects how care is structured in our clinic.1

-As part of our treatment plans for fibromyalgia, we may also integrate ATP Resonance BioTherapy® to support healthy nervous system patterns, or O3 ReBoot Therapy® to promote overall recovery and resilience.
-These therapies are not used in isolation.
-They are combined thoughtfully with acupuncture and lifestyle guidance, creating a plan that addresses pain, sleep, and overall well-being together.
+As part of a fibromyalgia treatment plan, we may also integrate ATP Resonance BioTherapy® to support healthier nervous system function and O3 ReBoot Therapy® to support recovery and resilience.
+These therapies are used within a broader plan of care, alongside acupuncture and targeted lifestyle guidance, to address the factors that may be interfering with sleep.

 Finding Hope and Restful Sleep Again

-If you live with fibromyalgia, you know how deeply sleepless nights can wear you down.
-The pain feels sharper, the fatigue heavier, and the mental fog thicker after night upon night of poor rest.
-What often feels most discouraging is the sense of being trapped in a cycle — pain makes it hard to sleep, and lack of sleep makes the pain harder to bear.
+If you live with fibromyalgia, you know how much sleepless nights can wear you down.
+Pain feels sharper, fatigue becomes harder to manage, and mental clarity slips after repeated nights of poor rest.
+Over time, many patients feel stuck in a cycle where pain interferes with sleep, and lack of sleep makes symptoms harder to manage the next day.

-If you are in Tualatin or the greater Portland area and struggling with fibromyalgia sleep problems, we invite you to take the first step toward relief.
-Call us today at +1 (503) 336-4747 to schedule your consultation with Dr. Jeffrey Savage, LAc, DACM.
-Restful nights are possible, and with them, brighter days.
+If you are in Tualatin or the greater Portland area and dealing with ongoing fibromyalgia sleep problems, the next step is to speak with us directly.
+Call us at +1 (503) 336-4747 to schedule your consultation with Dr. Jeffrey Savage, LAc, DACM.

 Frequently Asked Questions About Fibromyalgia and Sleep